-This is a bonus episode and I’m recording it because I’m procrastinating from doing work.
-And it got me thinking because I’ve spent, let’s see here, I don’t know, three, four hours doing something that is incredibly tedious, boring, and monotonous.
-No, I shouldn’t say it this way, but there is so much of my being that wants to not do it, just avoid it, indulge in playing games or reading a book or working out, literally do anything but this task.
+This is a bonus episode, and I’m recording it because I’m procrastinating from doing work.
+And it got me thinking because I’ve spent, let’s see here, I don’t know, three, four hours doing something incredibly tedious, boring, and monotonous.
+No, I shouldn’t say it this way, but there is so much of my being that wants not to do it, avoid it, indulge in playing games or reading a book or working out, literally do anything but this task.
 And I keep catching myself having these thoughts and reminding myself that it’s sometimes, I know this sounds silly to say it, but these discomforting moments that you have to push through to test your character, to develop your character, and to get to where you ultimately need to go.

 I wanted to record this quick bonus episode; this probably won’t be very long.
 I just really wanted to share my thoughts on this and, as I said, take a bit of a break from this really boring and monotonous task that I have to do and record this, share my thoughts, and even get a little personal as far as what I’m thinking and why I don’t like it and seeing if maybe you resonate with this and know that you’re not alone and really keep pushing through.